SkooveLearn PianoDownload on the App Store

 Tenuto

-Tenuto means that the note is meant to be played for the entire duration of the rhythm written.
-Oftentimes musicians will leave one note to the next note a little early, in order to make a phrase more interesting.
-This is commonplace and assumed by all composers, so when a composer really wants their performer to follow the music exactly, a tenuto is written. tenuto articulation in music
+Tenuto notes are meant to be played for the entire duration of the rhythm.
+Often musicians will leave one note to the next note a little early, in order to make a phrase more interesting.
+This is commonplace and assumed by all composers so, when a composer really wants their performer to perform a note to its fullest value, a tenuto is written.
+It also implies a slight emphasis on the notes performance.tenuto articulation in music

 Fortepiano